justinlautner/Cassette/README.md

 VLC can be installed [here](https://www.videolan.org/vlc/)

-Alternatively, in Ubuntu based systems use the command
+For users on Ubuntu based systems, use the command
 ```
 sudo apt install vlc
 ```